renzol2/brain/docs/time-frequency-reassignment.md

 1. "Normal" window function :$h(t)$.
 Used for computing [[spectrum]] magnitudes, and for **normalizing** time and frequency correction values from FFT #2 and #3
 2. Time-weighted window function: $t \cdot h(t)$.
 Values early in window are scaled negative, while those late the in window are scaled positive.
 The FFT integral of these scaled values leads to time correction.
-3. Frequency-weighted window function: $dh(t)/dt$. _Derivative_ is the frequency domain equivalent of FFT #2's time correction.
+3. Frequency-weighted window function: $dh(t)/dt$. _Derivative_ is the [[frequency-domain|frequency domain]] equivalent of FFT #2's time correction.
 FFT integral of these values leads to frequency correction.

 This method of reassignment leads to better interpolation than [[quadratic-interpolation|quadratic "Smith Interpolation"]]